Aman-Verma-28/Google-Meet-Attendance-using-Python/README.md

 Follow the following instructions to run the code in your local machine.

 ### Chromedriver
 Install the web driver using [Google ChromeDriver](https://chromedriver.chromium.org/) link.
 Unzip the file, copy the path of the folder and paste it in line 32 of the code.
+An example is given in the code itself.

 ### Selenium
 Install this package by typing the following code in terminal :